 As part of the program, students will also receive their Non-Violent Crisis Intervention Certificate and First-Aid Training so they can be properly trained and prepared for the job.

-for the Addictions Worker Diploma
+Career Opportunities for the Mental Health and Addictions Care Worker Diploma

 With the successful completion of the program, students will